Recovering Damages for Internal Trauma in Ada, OK

 Splenic Injuries

 Splenic injuries are common.
 Splenic rupture can cause life-threatening hemorrhage.
-Frequently requires splenectomy.
+Often requires surgical removal of the spleen.

 Liver Injuries

 Liver injuries are common in significant trauma.
-Liver damage can cause massive internal bleeding.
+Hepatic injuries produce significant hemorrhage.

 Kidney Injuries

 Renal injuries spans a spectrum of severity.
-Can affect long-term kidney function.
+Affects renal function long-term.

 Pancreatic Injuries

-Pancreatic injuries is often particularly difficult to diagnose.
+Pancreatic damage can be challenging to identify.
 Can cause severe complications.

 Hollow Organ Injuries